 Package 'rasterpic'

-Title: Convert Digital Images into 'SpatRaster' Objects
+Title: Convert Digital Images to Spatially Referenced 'SpatRaster' Objects

 Authors: Diego Hernangómez [aut, cre, cph] (ORCID: <https://orcid.org/0000-0001-8457-4658>)